 Inuit Cultural Education Centres Grant Program

-Indigenous Services Canada (ISC)'s Inuit Cultural Education Centres Grant Program provides grants to Inuit individuals and Inuit cultural education centres to develop and promote Inuit cultural heritage.
+This program provides grants to Inuit individuals and Inuit cultural education centres to develop and promote Inuit cultural heritage.

 About the program

 The program also helps Inuit share their cultural heritage with other Canadians, promoting cross-cultural awareness between Inuit and non-Inuit communities.

 Who can apply

-How to apply?
+How to apply

 Applicants must submit detailed proposals clearly stating how the proposed project will meet program objectives.

-ISC's regional staff review and approve proposals.
+Indigenous Services Canada (ISC)'s regional staff review and approve proposals.

 All proposals will be assessed by these criteria.

-To find out more, contact ISC by email at firstname.lastname@example.org or by telephone at 1-800-567-9604 and ask to speak to an Education officer.
+To find out more, contact ISC by email at firstname.lastname@example.org or by telephone at 1-800-567-9604 and ask to speak to an education officer.